sandflysecurity/sandfly-entropyscan/README.md

 # Testing

 There is a script called `scripts/testfiles.sh` that will make two files.
 One will be full of random data and one will not be random at all.
-When you run the script it will make the files and run `sandfly-filescan` in executable detection mode.
+When you run the script it will make the files and run `sandfly-entropyscan` in executable detection mode.
 You should see two files.
 One with very high entropy (at or near 8.0) and one full of non-random data that should be at 0.00 for low entropy.
 Example: